 INSURANCE BROKER

 The role of an insurance broker is to act as a link between insurance companies and customers.
 They are regulated by the Financial Conduct Authority.
 If you are considering using the services of an insurance broker to obtain insurance for you, the broker will be your agent and you will be the principal; they must negotiate suitable insurance protection that is tailored to your specific needs.
 They can also provide advice and assistance on other matters, such as support in the event of an insurance claim.
-Before an insurance contract is finalised amended or renewed, the broker must inform you about any fees that you are required to pay and any commission that they receive from the insurance company.
+Before an insurance contract is finalised, amended or renewed, the broker must inform you about any fees that you are required to pay and any commission that they receive from the insurance company.
 The broker is under a duty to act in your best interests.
 If you have a complaint about an insurance broker that you are unable to resolve, you can complain to the Financial Ombudsman Service.

 TRAVEL AGENT

 A travel agent sells travel products and services on behalf of traders such as travel organisers, airlines and transport and accommodation providers.
-The traders are the principals and they use travel agents as the 'shop window' to promote and sell travel products and services such as package holidays, accommodation, flights, car rentals, sightseeing tours, holiday insurance and money exchange.
-They are usually paid a commission for the bookings they take and can also receive payments in the form of bonuses and inducements from traders to promote and sell their products.
+The traders are the principals, and they use travel agents as the 'shop window' to promote and sell travel products and services such as package holidays, accommodation, flights, car rentals, sightseeing tours, holiday insurance and money exchange.
+They are usually paid a commission for the bookings they take; they can also receive payments in the form of bonuses and inducements from traders to promote and sell their products.
 It is increasingly common for those traders providing travel products and services to sell directly to customers, thus avoiding payment of commission to travel agents.

 Providers of travel products and services, as well as agents, must be 'bonded'.
 The Package Travel and Linked Travel Arrangements Regulations 2018 require travel companies to provide financial protection for payments made by you for certain types of travel services.
-This means if the travel company becomes insolvent, funds will be available to ensure that you are not left stranded abroad; in the case of an advance booking, money will be refunded.
+This means that if the travel company becomes insolvent, funds will be available to ensure that you are not left stranded abroad; in the case of an advance booking, money will be refunded.

-Travel agents should be bonded to an approved scheme such as:
+Travel agents should be bonded to an approved scheme, such as:

 Check with the scheme for details of how to make a claim.